quarkusio/quarkus-super-heroes/docs/automation.md

 The [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) loops through all versions of each application (Java versions 11 & 17, both JVM and native - 16 total versions) and merges the contents of files these extensions generate and places them into each project's `deploy/k8s` directory as well as the respective files in the [root `deploy/k8s` directory](../deploy/k8s).

-The [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) additionally creates the Prometheus descriptors within the [root `deploy/k8s` directory](../deploy/k8s) for each Kubernetes variant platform.
+The [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) additionally creates the monitoring (Prometheus/Jaeger/OpenTelemetry Collector) descriptors within the [root `deploy/k8s` directory](../deploy/k8s) for each Kubernetes variant platform.

 In the [`rest-fights` project](../rest-fights), the [`generate-k8s-resources.sh` script](../scripts/generate-k8s-resources.sh) additionally copies in generated resources from the [`rest-heroes`](../rest-heroes) and [`rest-villains`](../rest-villains) projects into the `all-downstream.yml` files in the [`deploy/k8s` directory of the `rest-fights` project](../rest-fights/deploy/k8s).